Cannabichromene (CBC): The Most Disregarded Cannabinoid

 What Is Cannabichromene (CBC)?

-When we consider the major cannabinoids, cannabichromene (CBC) is the ugly duckling.
-It doesn’t get a lot of praise, or attention for that matter, but it has shown to have profound benefits.
+When we consider the major cannabinoids, cannabichromene (CBC) is sort of “the ugly duckling.”
+CBC doesn’t get a lot of praise nor attention, but it has shown to have profound benefits.
 Similar to cannbidiol (CBD) and tetrahydrocannabinol (THC), CBC stems from the all-important cannabigerolic acid (CBG-A).

 Cannabigerolic acid (CBG-A) is often referred to as the “stem cell” of cannabinoids.
 It is the precursor to THC, CBD, and CBC.

 From there, enzymes cause it to convert into cannabidiol carboxylic acid (CBD-A), tetrahydrocannabinol carboxylic acid (THC-A), or cannabichrome carboxylic acid (CBC-A).
 In this case of CBC-A, it obviously passes through the CBC synthase, or the enzymes that get the specific process underway.
 In order to get cannabichromene, decarboxylation must occur.
 Over time, or quickly if exposed to heat, the CBC-A will lose a molecule of CO2; at this point it is considered CBC.
 The same process applies when developing THC and CBD.